-Skill Level: Level 4 Mode(s) of Delivery: Remote/Blended Number of Guided Learning Hours (GLH): 100 Number of Independent Learning Hours: 96 Number of learners (across the lifetime of the Skills Bootcamp): <redacted></redacted> Size of Cohorts: Max 8 /Min 4 Identify and/or quantify the measurement of successful completion of the training element of the Skills Bootcamp.
-MS Azure Certification Graded Project Skills Scan What occupation(s) do you expect your learners to move into following the Skills Bootcamp?
-Software Engineer Data Engineer Machine Learning Engineer AI Engineer With reference to the IFATE occupational maps, if there are relevant occupational standards, does your Skills Bootcamp cover some of the content set out in the occupational standard(s)?
-Yes: Data Analyst Level 4 Where Engineering Skills Bootcamp delivery requires you to be registered with an accredited body e.g., RTAS (Rail Training Assurance Scheme), provide your registration number and N/A where applicable grade.
-Where the delivery is in a Green Skills subcategory, state if the Skills Bootcamp will deliver skills: I that meet the Green Skills definition, I in Prioritised Green Sectors, I that are 'Direct Green'.
-N/A If the Skills Bootcamp is delivering in Early Years, please state if the Skills Bootcamp will include a work placement.
+With reference to the IFATE occupational maps, if there are relevant occupational standards, does your Skills Bootcamp cover some of the content set out in the occupational standard(s)?
+Yes - Information Communication Techncian ST0973 Where Engineering Skills Bootcamp delivery requires you to be registered with an accredited body e.g., RTAS (Rail Training Assurance Scheme), provide your registration number and where N/A Where the delivery N/A applicable grade.
+If the Skills N/A is in a Green Skills subcategory, state if the Skills Bootcamp will deliver skills: I that meet the Green Skills definition, I in Prioritised Green Sectors, I that are 'Direct Green'.
+Bootcamp is delivering in Early Years, please state if the Skills Bootcamp will include a work placement.
 If so, please specify the number of days the placement will be.
-N/A

-^{}Guided Learning Hours are the time a learner spends being taught or instructed by, or otherwise participating in education or training under the immediate, real-time guidance of a lecturer, supervisor, tutor or other appropriate supplier of education or training, whether online or in person.
+\Guided Learning Hours are the time a learner spends being taught or instructed by, or otherwise participating in education or training under the immediate, real-time guidance of a lecturer, supervisor, tutor or other appropriate supplier of education or training, whether online or in person.
 Pre-recorded content does not count towards GLHs.